MicrosoftDocs/learn/learn-pr/wwl-data-ai/describe-performance-related-maintenance-tasks-sql-server/includes/2-maintain-indexes.md

-Beyond just proper indexing, index maintenance is in important part of performance, especially for queries which scan tables or indexes.
+Beyond proper indexing, index maintenance is in important part of performance, especially for queries which scan tables or indexes.
 The query optimizer utilizes statistical information from the indexes to attempt to build the most optimal execution plan.
 While this execution plan is usually “good enough” having healthy indexes and statistics will ensure that any given plan will perform at optimal efficiency.
 Index maintenance should be performed regularly as data in your databases changes over time.
-You may choose to change your index maintenance strategy, based on the rate of change of your data.
+You could change your index maintenance strategy based on the frequency of modifications to your data.

 ## Rebuild and reorganize

-As discussed earlier in this document, index fragmentation occurs when logical ordering within index pages does not match the physical ordering.
-This can occur during routine data modification statements such as UPDATE, DELETE, and INSERT.
-Due to the nature of index fragmentation, this can introduce performance issues because of the additional I/O that is required to locate the data which is being referenced by the pointers within the index pages.
+Index fragmentation occurs when logical ordering within index pages does not match the physical ordering.
+Pages can can out of order during routine data modification statements such as UPDATE, DELETE, and INSERT.
+Fragmentation can introduce performance issues because of the additional I/O that is required to locate the data that is being referenced by the pointers within the index pages.

 A reorganization of an index is an online operation that will defragment the leaf level of the index (both clustered and nonclustered).
 This defragmentation process will physically reorder the leaf-level pages to match the logical order of the nodes from left to right.
 During this process, the index pages are also compacted based on the configured fillfactor value.